 As an importer/exporter, the traditional view was that this regulatory change would drive up the price of shipping.

 However, the onset of COVID-19 led to an oil slump.
 Throughout March 2020, the spread in prices between very low-sulphur fuel oil (VLSFO) and high-sulphur fuel oil (HSFO) fell steeply.
-There was 35 per cent fall in VLSFO bunker prices between January and early to mid-March.
+There was a 35 per cent fall in VLSFO bunker prices between January and early to mid-March.

 Not many industry players could have possibly foreseen the significant fall in marine bunker prices.